 'x-oss-storage-class': 'Standard',

 // Specify tags for the object.
-You can specify multiple tags.
+You can specify multiple tags for the object.

 'x-oss-tagging': 'Tag1=1&Tag2=2',

-// Specify whether to overwrite an object that has the same name when you initialize the multipart upload.
-In this example, this parameter is set to true to prevent overwriting an object that has the same name.
+// Specify whether to overwite an existing object with the same name when the multipart upload task is initialized.
+In this example, this parameter is set to true, which indicates that an existing object with the same name as the object to upload is not overwritten.

 'x-oss-forbid-overwrite': 'true'